-If you link repository files in your business process, and configure all properties in the Properties view correspondingly, you are able to execute the business process by clicking .
-Excepted are processes in Free-flow mode.
+If you integrate files from the Projects view in your business process and configure them correspondingly in the Properties view correspondingly, you can execute the modeled process by clicking .
+This does not apply to processes in Free-flow mode.

-3.5.1 Use of private files within Business Processes
+4.4.1 Use of private files within Business Processes